A new blog in Microsoft Israel community center!

 Hi,

-It's so easy to implement a basic call back functionality (in asynchronous xmlhttp method) and to use it in your web pages(One of the Ajax implementation).
+It's so easy to implement a basic call back functionality (in asynchronous xmlhttp method) and to use it in your web pages(One of the

 You just need to use XmlHttp object and to wrap the code with some java script function.